-No Corporate governance principles Corporate governance principle compliance criteria Status of conformity with the corporate governance principle Explanations of deviation from the assessment criteria of compliance with the corporate governance principle No 1.1.6 Corporate governance principles Procedures for holding a general meeting set by the company should provide equal opportunity to all persons present at the general meeting to express their opinions and ask questions that might be of interest to them. es for holding a general meeting a company should provide in the reporting period in the form of a meeting ortunity to all persons present neeral meeting to express their and ask questions that might and ask questions that might are formed in the reporting period in the form of a meeting (joint presence of shareholders), sufficient time is envisaged for the reports on agenda items and the time to discuss these issues, shareholders were · The candidates to the management and control bodies of the Company attending the general meeting of shareholders were available to answer shareholders' questions.
+No Corporate governance principles Corporate governance principle compliance criteria Status of conformity with the corporate governance principle Explanations of deviation from the assessment criteria of compliance with the corporate governance principle No 1.1.6 Corporate governance principles Procedures for holding a general meeting set by the company should provide equal opportunity to all persons present at the general meeting to express their opinions and ask questions that might be of interest to them. ures for holding a general meeting and company should provide in the reporting period in the form of a meeting opportunity to all persons present eneral meeting to express their is and ask questions that might.
+1. When General Meetings of Shareholders are held in the reporting period in the form of a meeting (joint presence of shareholders), sufficient time is envisaged for the reports on agenda items and the time to discuss these issues, shareholders were · The candidates to the management and control bodies of the Company attending the general meeting of shareholders were available to answer shareholders' questions.
 3. The sole executive body, the person responsible for accounting, the chairman or other members of the audit committee of the board of directors were available to answer shareholders' questions at the general meeting of shareholders held the reporting period.
 4. In the reporting period the Company either used telecommunications tools to provide shareholders with remote access to participate in the General Meetings, or made decisions that it was not necessary (not possible) to use such tool in the reporting period.